 Types of Terpenes

 There are various types of terpenes available.
-They will not just impact your taste and smell, but rather give you an overall feeling and experience.
+They will not just impact your taste and smell, but rather give you an overall feeling and experience depending on the terpene.

 Indica terpenes are just one type.
 These are known to be quite soothing and are associated with beta-pinene, which you can find in pine trees.
 Pinene is known for its strong anti-inflammatory properties.
 This means that it helps with the pain-relieving properties of cannabis with which you are likely familiar.